RedPointGlobal/redpoint-mdm/README.md

 8. To connect MDM to RPDM, you simply install the MDM Tools in RPDM (see MDM and RPDM user guides for more info) and then provide the following
     - Authentication Server URL: https://rp-mdm-auth.example.com/mdm
     - Core Server URL: https://rp-mdm-core.example.com/mdm

+### Get Support
+Contact support@redpointglobal.com for any application specific issues you may encounter.
+Note that Kubernetes specific or other network connectivity errors are out of scope.